ctmrbio/BACTpipe/docs/source/running.rst

   bbduk references).
 * ``milou`` -- For use on UPPMAX's now decomissioned Milou HPC system.
 * ``ctmrnas`` -- For use on CTMR's internal analysis server.

+.. sidebar:: Cluster profiles
+    Note that when running profiles that uses a cluster scheduler, for example like Slurm that is used on UPPMAX systems in the `rackham` and `milou` profiles, you also need to provide what Slurm account/project BACTpipe should use when submitting jobs.
+This can be done with `--project account_name` on the command line, or by adding it to a custom configuration file (see previous section).

 To run BACTpipe with a specific profile, use the ``-profile <profilename>`` argument when running, e.g.::